cal-id/SCD-Benchmark/Tests/Cloud_HPL/README.md

 * **toCSV.py** - A script to parse the output for files under `outputs/` to a CSV file with the userful information

 ## Setup / Dependencies
+###
+NOTE: The SCD cloud limits a maximum of 20GB of RAM at a time.
+So I did the tests accross two VMs (10GB each) then deleted the VMs and did the tests over one VM (20GB)

 ### 1 Node
 This requires one cloud VM with at least 4 CPUs and 20GB of RAM